 - Fleet-level planning — model the cost impact across multiple trucks and routes before the system goes live

-Automated toll calculation is one of many smart logistics tools in IMPARGO's all-in-one Transport Management Platform (TMP®) — built for carriers, shippers, and freight forwarders who need to stay compliant and in control of transport costs across Europe.
+Automated toll calculation is one of many smart logistics tools in IMPARGO's all-in-one Transport Management System (TMS) — built for carriers, shippers, and freight forwarders who need to stay compliant and in control of transport costs across Europe.

 No setup cost. → Book a free demo with a TMS expert